B & O Supprettes 16-A

 severe liver or kidney disease;

-To make sure you can safely use belladonna and opium, tell your doctor if you have any of these other conditions:
+To make sure belladonna and opium is safe for you, tell your doctor if you have:

 FDA pregnancy category C. It is not known whether belladonna and opium will harm an unborn baby.
 Opium may cause addiction or withdrawal symptoms in a newborn if the mother uses the medication during pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether belladonna and opium passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

 How should I use B & O Supprettes 16-A (belladonna and opium (rectal))?